Would you be able to survive on $1,360 a month?

-That was the average monthly Social Security benefit in June 2016, according to the latest numbers from the Social Security Administration (SSA).
+That was the average monthly Social Security benefit for a retired worker in December 2016, according to the latest numbers from the Social Security Administration (SSA).

 That’s not a lot of money, but sadly it’s the lion’s share of monthly income for about 21% of married retired couples and 43% of retired elderly individuals.

-If Social Security is important in your life — or the life of someone you love — you should know there will be several changes to the program in 2017.
-Here’s a look at what’s coming…
+If Social Security is important in your life — or the life of someone you love — you should know about some key changes that have been made to the program in 2017 and what to expect moving forward.

-After a couple years of almost no inflation, the SSA has announced a .3% increase in monthly payments throughout 2017.
-It’s the smallest hike — in years when there is a hike at all — since the mid-1970s.
+After a couple of years of almost no inflation, the SSA implemented a .3% increase in monthly payments for 2017.
+It’s the smallest hike — in years when there has been any hike at all — since the mid-1970s.

 You can thank a slight firming up of the nation’s inflation for the cost-of-living adjustment (COLA) in 2017.
 (Hikes generally come in relation to inflation; in years when there is no inflation, there is no increase in benefits.)

-When all is said and done, the .3% increase in 2017 will be roughly an extra $5 in your check each month.
+When all is said and done, the .3% increase in 2017 comes out to roughly an extra $5 in your check each month.

 In 2016, the maximum that any worker taking benefits at full retirement age could receive was $2,639 a month.
-But in 2017, that cap will be raised so the max monthly benefit can be as high as $2,687 a month.
+This year, that cap was be raised so the max monthly benefit can be as high as $2,687 a month.

 These numbers are calculated on optimized lifetime earnings, so your check may look a little different!

-What high-income workers pay in Social Security taxes will be going up
+High-income workers pay more in Social Security taxes